 Furniture and fittings - Furniture and fittings were recorded at valuation.
 The latest valuation was conducted by Duke & Cooke Ltd, registered valuers, as at 31 October 2000, using the assessed market value in situ.
-Furniture and fittings are not revalued and are now treated as deemed cost.
-Additions are recorded at cost.
+Furniture and fittings are not revalued and are now

-Land (operational, restricted, and infrastructural) - Land is valued at fair value using market-based evidence based on its highest and best use with reference to comparable land values.
+Land is valued at fair value using market-based evidence based on its highest and best use with reference to comparable land values.
 Adjustments have been made to the "unencumbered" land value where there is a designation against the land or the use of the land is restricted because of reserve or endowment status.
 These adjustments are intended to reflect the negative effect on the value of the land where an owner is unable to use the land more intensely.
 The most recent valuation was performed by GR Butterworth SPINZ, ANZIV of QV Valuations Limited, and the valuation is effective as at 30 June 2018 with the exception of infrastructural land which was revalued at 31 March 2017.